cjbottaro/tempest/README.md

 ## Building your first topology

 What is a topology?
-A topology describes a computation; a pipeline of jobs.
+A topology describes a computation: a pipeline of jobs.
 It's a graph that specifies each job's dependencies and amount of parallelism.

 So let's make a very simple topology that reads a file from the filesystem,